Sha'ar HaGolan (archaeological site)

 Sha'ar HaGolan is a Neolithic archaeological site near Kibbutz Sha'ar HaGolan in Israel.
 The type site of the Yarmukian culture, it is notable for the discovery of a significant number of artistic objects, as well as some of the earliest pottery in the Southern Levant.

-The first Yarmukian settlement was unearthed at Megiddo during the 1930s, but was not identified as a distinct Neolithic culture at the time.
+The first Yarmukian settlement was unearthed at Tel Megiddo during the 1930s, but was not identified as a distinct Neolithic culture at the time.
 At Sha'ar HaGolan, in 1949, professor Moshe Stekelis first identified the Yarmukian culture, a Pottery Neolithic culture that inhabited parts of Israel and Jordan.
 The site, dated to ca. 6400–6000 BC (calibrated), is located in the central Jordan Valley, on the northern bank of the Yarmouk River.
 Its size is around 20 hectares, making it one of the largest settlements in the world at that time.
 Although other Yarmukian sites have been identified since, Sha'ar HaGolan is the largest, probably indicating its role as the Yarmukian center.

 The site was excavated by two teams from the Hebrew University of Jerusalem: one led by Moshe Stekelis (1949–1952), and the other by Yosef Garfinkel (1989–90, 1996–2004), and later co-directed with Michele A. Miller (1998-2000).
-While during the earlier excavations no architecture was found, the second expedition uncovered large courtyard houses, ranging between 250 and 700 m² in area.
+While during the earlier excavations no architecture was found, the second expedition uncovered large courtyard houses, ranging between 250 and 700 m2 in area.
 The courtyard house makes its first appearance at Sha'ar HaGolan, giving the site a special significance in architectural history.
 This is an architectural concept still found among traditional Mediterranean societies.
 Monumental construction on this scale is unknown elsewhere during this period.
 The houses consist of a central courtyard surrounded by several small rooms.

 The houses were separated by streets, which constitute evidence of advanced community planning.
 The dig uncovered a central street about 3 m wide, paved with pebbles set in mud, and a narrow winding alley 1 m wide.
 These are the earliest streets discovered in Israel and among the earliest streets built by man.
 A 4.15 m well dug to the local water table indicates a knowledge of hydraulics.
 Exotic objects discovered during the excavations include sea shells from the Mediterranean, polished stone vessels made of alabaster (or marble), and blades made from obsidian from Turkey.
 The presence of obsidian points to trade connections extending over 700 km.